xinyii/dbdiff/README.md

   -output=output.sql
 ```

-### create data diff script ( The table to be compared must have the same schema to work properly. )
+### Create data diff script ( The table to be compared must have the same schema to work properly. )

 ```
 dbdiff -diff_type=data